 I do find it enjoyable to research all of our options and see what trouble we can get into, as well as duration and costs in advance.
 That is about where my planning usually stops.
 I over research and we don’t usually partake in half of what I have researched.
 This is our one week Morocco itinerary for a family of four and a few gotcha’s!

 I don’t function well with a schedule and having every moment planned.
 I come with my Armor of Researched Choices and throw out suggestions when the need arises.
 For the Wagoner Family, that is usually first thing in the morning.
 I take a temperature check on the family’s mood, tiredness, and gauge how much energy we may be able to expend, how much walking can we endure, etc. Sometimes there is no choice and we just battle it out, usually with me getting after Anya to hurry up.

-All of that said, with our 1 week in Morocco, I needed to have a rough plan in advance so we could do the things we all wanted to do.
+All of that said, with 7 days in Morocco, I needed to have a rough plan in advance so we could do the things we all wanted to do.
 One of those things was to take a camel trek and go camping in the Sahara desert.
 So the entire trip was organized around this one event.
 I scored crazy cheap flights on Ryanair from Seville to Marrakech for €35 each round-trip.
 Not too bad to get from Spain to Morocco.
 The ferry was about €60 each and that only dropped us in Tangier (Northern Morocco).
 So, that dictated the dates and duration of our Morocco experience, now I just had to fill in the blanks.